booherbg/census-mapper/README.md

-# census-mapper
+# Census Mapper GIS Workshop

-Civic Hackathon Weekend 2015 project: Still a work in progress, needs cleaned up and refactored
+The main branch contains the starting repo and checkpoints folder for a GIS Workshop.
+For a more advanced and less documented project (that includes multiple data sets), see the `hackathon` branch.

-Running this is pretty easy.
-Clone the project, then make sure python is installed.
-Then just use any static HTTP server like `python -m SimpleHTTPServer` or `serve` (install with `npm install -g serve`)
+To run the project just clone the project and use any static HTTP server like `python -m SimpleHTTPServer` or `serve` (install with `npm install -g serve`).

 ## To download census data: